glotzerlab/row/doc/src/developers/contributing.md

 Contributions are welcomed via [pull requests on GitHub][github].
-Contact the **row** developers before starting work to ensure it meshes well with the planned development direction and standards set for the project.
+Contact the **row** developers before starting work to ensure it meshes well with the planned development direction and follows standards set for the project.

 [github]: https://github.com/glotzerlab/gsd/row